Skyline Community Search over Edge-Attributed Bipartite Graphs: Expanding-based Algorithm

-\begin{example} Using the example in Fig~\ref{fig1}, with query $u_2$ and $\alpha$ = $\beta$ = $2$, we use Algorithm~\ref{alg:algorithm7} to find all ESCs.
-The specific process is shown in Fig~\ref{fig2}.
-First, we denote $f$ as the second largest value in the second-dimensional attribute values of edges connected to $u_2$, which is equal to 10.
-Then, all edges $X_2^e$ larger than 10 are added to $G*$(As shown in the upper picture of Fig~\ref{fig2}(a).), and $f$ is updated to 9 because the first edge in the original graph $G$ with $X_2^e$ less than 10 has a value of 9.
-At this point, we cannot obtain an (2,2)-core containing $u_2$, and $f_1=0$, so in the next round, we add edge ($u_3$,$v_1$) to $G^*$, which is the same situation.
-Until $f=7$, when the edge ($u_1$,$v_4$) is added to $G^*$, the first ESC (1,7) is formed.
-The lower picture in Fig~\ref{fig2}(a) shows the first ESC (1,7) obtained, in which the edges marked in red represent additional edges.
-After that, the edge ($u_1$,$v_4$) is removed, and all edges with $X_1^e$ greater than 1 are added to $G^*$.
-Then, we repeatedly delete the edge with the smallest second-dimensional attribute value to obtain the second ESC (2,6) as shown in Fig~\ref{fig2}(b).
-By continuously repeating the above process, ESCs (3,6), (4,6), and (8,6) will be generated, but due to the dominance relationship, the final ESCs obtained are (1,7) and (8,6)(Fig~\ref{fig2}(c)). \end{example}
+\begin{example} Using the example in Fig~\ref{fig1} with query vertex $U_2$ and $\alpha = \beta = 2$, we apply Algorithm peeling($d$=2) to find all ESCs, as shown in Fig~\ref{fig:expandingd=2}.
+First, let $f$ be the second-largest second-dimensional significance of edges connected to $U_2$, initially 10.
+Edges with $X_2^e > 10$ are added to $G^*$ (upper part of Fig~\ref{fig:expandingd=2:case_a}).
+Updating $f$ to 9, we continue adding edges until $f=7$, forming the first ESC (1,7).
+The lower part of Fig~\ref{fig:expandingd=2:case_a} highlights the additional edges in red.
+Next, removing edge ($u_1$, $v_4$) and adding edges with $X_1^e > 1$ to $G^*$, we iteratively delete the edge with the smallest second-dimensional significance to obtain ESC (2,6) (Fig~\ref{fig:expandingd=2:case_b}).
+Repeating this process generates ESCs (3,6), (4,6), and (8,6), but due to dominance relationships, the final ESCs are (1,7) and (8,6) (Fig~\ref{fig:expandingd=2:case_c}). \end{example}

-\textbf{Time Complexity:} The algorithm initially requires sorting the edges based on attribute values, with a time complexity of $O(m\cdot logm)$.Next, the time complexity for obtaining the ($\alpha$,$\beta$)-core is $O(m+n)$, and during the removing edges phase, approximately $m$ times ($\alpha$,$\beta$)-core operations are required.
-Considering the need for $m$ edge addition operations, the overall time complexity of the algorithm is $O(m\cdot logm+m^2 \cdot(m+n))$.
+\textbf{Time Complexity:} Next, we analyze the time complexity of the Algorithm~\ref{alg:algorithm7}.
+The algorithm initially requires sorting the edges based on significance, with a time complexity of $O(m\cdot \log m)$.
+Next, the time complexity for obtaining the ($\alpha$,$\beta$)-core is $O(m+n)$, and during the removing edges phase, approximately $m$ times ($\alpha$,$\beta$)-core operations are required.
+Considering the need for $m$ edge addition operations, the overall time complexity of the algorithm is $O(m\cdot \log m+m^2 \cdot(m+n))$.